-“Uh I don’t know, you would be the better person to answer, because only a fucking crazy person would ask me that question. ”
+My Answer: “Uh I don’t know, you would be the better person to answer, because only a crazy person would ask me that question.”

 I have been asked by many, What does it feel like to be bipolar?
 I encourage this question from audience members, because it means people are curious and WANT to know more.
 However, do not ask questions in an offensive manner.
 What a wacko…

 Question: “Do all bipolar people dress as cute as you?”

 My Answer: “Yes and we take showers, and pick pretty flowers and do tons of things you normal folk do!”